apexkid/wordpy/README.md

-pset4-wordgame
+wordgame py
 ==============

-6.00x Problem Set : 04

-A simple word game.
-to run it follow the below instruction. <br/>
+A simple word game in python.
+Made for fun. to run it follow the below instruction. <br/>

 <code> cd WordGame #get inside the folder </code> <br/>